VowpalWabbit/vowpalwabbit.github.io/_banner/message.md

 visible: true
 ---

 RL Open Source Fest is returning for 2021!
-To learn about last year and learn how to apply for this year go [here]({% post_url 2021-02-03-rlos-fest-2021 %}).
+To learn about last year and learn how to apply for this year see [here]({% post_url 2021-02-03-rlos-fest-2021 %}).